 I’m so glad you’re here, and I’m honored to share a little bit about myself with you:

 I’m an identical twin and one of eight siblings.
-I didn’t go to culinary school, but was trained by someone just as good, my Italian mother, who often took our lessons into the garden.
+I didn’t go to culinary school, but was trained by someone just as good, my Italian mother, who raised me speaking Italian and often took our lessons into the garden.
 Our roots heavily influenced my cooking: fresh, simple, seasonal.
 I take this philosophy with me everywhere, especially around the campfire.

-For more fun facts, read this short interview.
+For more fun facts, check out this short interview.

 And thank you again for saying hi!
 Truly.
 It means so much to me.